Alan Gow: St Mirren

 Gow signed for St Mirren on 20 February 2015, until the end of season 2014–15.
 He made his debut on 28 February in a 1–0 home win against Hamilton Academical.
 Gow signed a new one-year deal with the club on 16 June 2015.
 He was released by St Mirren at the end of the 2015/16 season.

 Queen's Park

 After two seasons out of senior football, Gow signed for Scottish League Two side Queen's Park in December 2018, having spent time on trial with the club and league rivals Stirling Albion.

 Statistics

 International career

 On 30 January 2007, Alex McLeish named Gow in the Scotland B team to play Finland B at Rugby Park, Kilmarnock on 7 February.
 Gow came on as a substitute in the 61st minute and scored three minutes later as the teams drew 2–2.

 Post-career

-On 25 August 2020, Gow was named as head of football operations at his former club Falkirk FC.
+On 25 August 2020, Gow was named as head of football operations at his former club Falkirk.

+In July 2022, he returned to another of his former clubs in Airdrieonians, appointed manager of the newly reformed academy team.